 The only area where the Fuego might be behind the other two is in drag technology.
-The Fuego still uses a felt drag which while smoother, are not quite as durable as carbon drags.
+The Fuego still uses a felt drag which while smoother, is not quite as durable as carbon.
 So, if you are planning on fighting a lot of hard-pulling fish consider spending a couple of bucks and upgrading the washers to carbontex .

 In this price category, I often see people suggest the Daiwa Bg.
 I am not going to because it is not an ultralight reel.
 It is too heavy, more medium weight.
 The smallest is the 3000 size but it is more comparable to a typical 4000 size reel.
 If you want a small size inshore reel, then it is a top choice, but technically it belongs to a different class of reels.